cfnelson/MultiThreaded_Client_Server_in_C/README.md

 * A multi-threaded Server.
 * A single-threaded Client Process.

-This project was an assignment for my Systems Programming course at University.
+This project was an assignment for my Systems Programming subject at University.

 ##NOTE:
 Readme is currently incomplete, and is to be updated soon.